 With respect to debt funding, Fastned raises capital through the issuance of unsecured corporate bonds.
-Fastned has issued 12 bonds between December 2016 and June 2023 with interest rates ranging from 4.5% to 6% per annum, payable quarterly in arrears, and maturities from 4.5 to 5 years.
+Fastned has issued 15 bonds between December 2016 and June 2024 with interest rates ranging from 4.5% to 6% per annum, payable quarterly in arrears, and maturities from 4.5 to 5 years.
 See "- Liquidity and Capital Resources - Interest bearing loans and borrowings".
 In addition to the new capital raised through these instruments, Fastned provides holders of existing bonds with an approaching maturity the opportunity to directly exchange (part of) their bonds for new unsecured corporate bonds.
-In June 2023, Fastned raised EUR 21.985 million through issue of corporate bonds, and in addition, bond holders extended EUR 2.482 million from earlier bonds issues.
-Interest on this bond is 5.5% per annum, payable quarterly in arrears.
-The Group is entitled to repay all or part of all outstanding bonds at any time.
-The bonds mature after 5 years.
-As at 30 June 2023, the total interest-bearing loans and borrowings were EUR 134.902 million, of which EUR 118,527 million non-current.
-See "- Liquidity and Capital Resources - Interest bearing loans and borrowings".
+In February 2024, Fastned raised €24.4 million through issue of corporate bonds, and in addition, investors extended €3.5 million from earlier bonds issues.
+Interest on this bond is 6% per annum, payable quarterly in arrears.
+In June 2024, Fastned raised EUR 20.753 million through issue of corporate bonds, and in addition, bond holders extended EUR 12.314 million from earlier bonds issues.
+Interest on this bond is 6.0% per annum, payable quarterly in arrears.
+A sat 30 June 2024, the total interest-bearing loans and borrowings were EUR 210.384 million, of which EUR 203.857 million non-current.
+See "- Liquidity and Capital Resources - Liquidity and Capital Resources - Interest bearing loans and borrowings".

-As a result of both financing sources, the cash balance of Fastned as of 30 June 2023 increased to EUR 132.6 million.
+As a result of both financing sources, the cash balance of Fastned as of 30 June 2024 stood at EUR 145.8 million.
 See "- Liquidity and Capital Resources".